User00342/BioStat_2022/Новое/Readme.md

 The strength of the relationship between the two nominal variables was assessed using Cramer's criterion (Cramer's V).

 Regression analysis was performed using lm and glm functions.
-The data were visualized using ggplot, plotly package.
+The data was visualized using ggplot, plotly package.

 # Descriptive statistics and a universal portrait of the homeless person
 Visit analysis.